Egg freezing (Oocyte cryopreservation)

 What is included in the fertility investigation?

 Before freezing your eggs, you will meet with a specialist for a consultation and to determine your chances.
-We also offer a consultation with our psychologist.

 How is treatment done?

 Treatment is performed like a regular IVF: the ovaries are stimulated with hormones that are taken as injections for about 9-12 days and thereafter, the eggs are retrieved while you are given painkillers.
 The mature eggs are then cryopreserved the same day.
 Using vitrification, a method to cryopreserve the eggs, they are stored in liquid nitrogen where they do not age.

 How long are eggs allowed to be stored?

 As of yet, there are no laws in Sweden regulating how long eggs can be stored.
 However, one needs to determine if there are risks during pregnancy.
 This means that it is not recommended to transfer a fertilized egg to a woman over 45 years old.

 How high is the chance of becoming pregnant and having a child when the eggs are used?

 Just as with IVF, it is impossible to determine exactly how the outcome will be and what the chances for success are.
 The results are generally about the same as after an IVF but the method is relatively new and large studies have not been done.
 It is very important that a woman who has frozen her eggs understands that there is no guarantee that the eggs will survive the thawing process nor that there will be a pregnancy when the eggs are used.